Governing Council

 Corinne Field, University of Virginia

 Corinne Field is an Associate Professor and Associate Chair of Women, Gender & Sexuality at the University of Virginia.
 Her current book project, “Feminist Aging in Nineteenth-Century America: Old Age, Justice, and Power,” traces the intellectual history of radical women who fought for old age empowerment and justice in the nineteenth century.
 With David Troyansky, she is co-editing the nineteenth-century volume of Bloomsbury’s “Cultural History of Old Age” (forthcoming).
 Field is the author of The Struggle for Equal Adulthood: Gender, Race, Age, and the Fight for Citizenship in Antebellum America (University of North Carolina Press, 2014).
 She is the co-editor with LaKisha Michelle Simmons of The Global History of Black Girlhood (forthcoming from University of Illinois Press, September 2022).
-With Nicholas Syrett, she co-edited Age in America: Colonial Era to the Present (New York University Press, 2015) and a roundtable for the American Historical Review on “Age as a Useful Category of Historical Analysis.”.
+With Nicholas Syrett, she co-edited Age in America: Colonial Era to the Present (New York University Press, 2015) and a roundtable for the American Historical Review on “Age as a Useful Category of Historical Analysis.”

 Kelsey Harvey, Cape Breton University

-Dr. Kelsey Harvey, PhD is an Assistant Professor of Experiential Studies in Community and Sport at Cape Breton University.
+Kelsey Harvey is an Assistant Professor of Experiential Studies in Community and Sport at Cape Breton University.
 A social gerontologist by training, her research is at the intersection of physical activity, community, and education in later life.
 Her current and past projects include research on interprofessional health and social service education in Canada, learning in and about nature through plogging/walking while picking up litter, and group fitness instructors as community educators in senior’s exercise.
 She uses community-based and participatory methods to ground her research in the lived experiences and daily realities of older people.

 Student Representative